 - Repeat steps 4 and 5 until both you and your partner are satisfied

 - Merge the Pull request and deploy your software

-If you are thinking about this during the implementation, you can easily make sure that those cases don’t happen.
+If you think about this during the implementation, you can easily make sure that those cases don’t happen.

 6. Create a Responsible Vulnerability Disclosure Policy

-Through this, you can create secure base resources such as server instances with a good TLS configuration or pre-configured firewalls.
-You can use the same security processes as for your application code (e.g. code reviews).
+In addition, you can use the same security processes as for your application code (e.g., code reviews).

 Incorporating DevSecOps is the only approach that will lead you to continuous security for your web application in a fast and responsive development environment.

 However, implementing it in your entire team will take some time and effort, and you might need some more information on the matter.

 We hope these 6 DevSecOps Quick Wins will help you get started on your vulnerability management journey and start with a few integrations.
 For more information, you should check out this SecDevOps post or our further resources on Security Best Practices.